dniel/traefik-forward-auth0/docs/auth0.md

 #### Require Permissions to access an application in ForwardAuth
 In the application.yaml file for ForwardAuth add a `required-permissions` to assign permissions that ForwardAuth will check before letting the user access the application.
-The permissions is transferred on login from Auth0 to ForwardAuth using the Access Token.
+The permissions is transferred on login from Auth0 to ForwardAuth using the Access Token when the Access Token is a JWT Token,  i.e, the audience for an API has been set.
+This also means that permissions is only useful for access control to API's.
+There is no way to assign permissions to applications in Auth0.

 The required-permissions is an Array of permissions and if the user that tries to login and access an application does not have the required permissions an HTTP 403 Forbidden will be thrown and an error page will be displayed.